Notes / Build logs

 Problem

-A browser drawing editor has to feel immediate while keeping tool settings, pointer input, canvas pixels, history, imports, and export actions predictable in plain JavaScript.
+A browser drawing editor needs fast tools, predictable pixels, safe imports, and reliable export in plain JavaScript.

 Tool state